 This video shows changes in migration intensity for three weeks during autumn migration in 2016 (from September 19th to October 9th, colour legend for low – medium – high density: blue – green - yellow, circles show locations of the weather surveillance radar).
 Highest intensity of bird migration is observed in central Germany and central France, with birds seemingly arriving from Poland rather than from Scandinavia.

 Current work on developing probabilistic models for species-specific migration aims at integrating present information on radar migration intensity and EBP species occurrence, together with long term seasonal and geographical distribution of species.
 Thus combining data from EBP helps to define which bird species currently produce most of the echoes appearing on the radar screens.
 Such species-specific migration models open new opportunities to investigate the dynamics of avian migration and enable to predict events of mass migration.
 Information on mass migration events can alert for risks like the spread of avian disease, improve aviation safety and reduce mortality risks of birds with human made structures, e.g. windfarms or high buildings.

+The figure presents a general comparison between the Corrected Regional Occurrence (CRO) map of Song Thrush and Northern Wheatear (from EBP) and the average mean traffic rate (MTR) map computed based on data from weather radar.

+Although at first glance, no obvious similarity appears, a careful analysis of these maps can reveal some interesting ties.
+The MTR maps shows a strong migration during the week of the 1-7 October in western continental Europe.
+The same week appears to be a turning point in the departure of Northern Wheatear and the arrival in Song Thrush at this same location.
+In contrast, the bad weather of the week of the 24-30 September results in a small migration according to the weather radar.
+In comparison, the occurrence of both species remains similar compared to the previous week.

-* We acknowledge the European Operational Program for Exchange of Weather Radar Information (EUMETNET/OPERA) for providing access to European radar data, facilitated through a research-only license agreement between EUMETNET/OPERA members and ENRAM.
+Despite the promising future for the aggregation of such complementary datasets, some challenges are still in the ways.
+Firstly, both methods are in their early age and consequently their accuracy and uncertainty still need to be scrutinized.
+Secondly, the link between nocturnal and daily observation of bird by observers is not direct and a thorough understanding of their relationship is still required.
+Thirdly, the difference of temporal (and spatial) resolution and coverage of between the two datasets requires some alignments. * We acknowledge the European Operational Program for Exchange of Weather Radar Information (EUMETNET/OPERA) for providing access to European radar data, facilitated through a research-only license agreement between EUMETNET/OPERA members and ENRAM.